sethbern/CSJava/_sources/Unit4-Iteration/topic-4-2-for-loops.rst

    :autograde: unittest
    :practice: T

    Can you make the loop count by 2s backwards?
 It should print out 5 3 1?
    Remember to change all 3 parts of the for loop.
+Use the CodeLens if you need to debug your code.
    ~~~~
    public class ForLoop
    {